Find out what foods can help fight fatigue and inflammation during breast cancer treatment.

 When most people think of breast cancer treatment, they think about surgery, chemotherapy and radiation therapy.
-Some people may not immediately think about the role of nutrition and how it can influence healing, health and quality of life during a patient’s breast cancer journey.
+Some people may not immediately think about the role of nutrition and influence on healing, health and quality of life during breast cancer treatment.

-Here is what you need to know about nutrition if you have been diagnosed with breast cancer.
+Here is what you need to know about nutrition if you have breast cancer.

-How can a registered dietitian help me during breast cancer treatment?
+How can a registered dietitian help you during breast cancer treatment?

-Registered dietitians guide patients with diet recommendations so they can maintain their health during cancer treatment and beyond.
+Registered dietitians guide people with diet recommendations so they can maintain their health during breast cancer treatment.

 Breast cancer treatment can cause fatigue.
-Proper nutrition can provide patients with strength and energy.
+Proper nutrition can provide people with strength and energy.
 Some treatments, like chemotherapy, may cause nausea or poor appetite, and a registered dietitian can provide nutrition tips to help patients cope.
-Certain foods may also aid in healing.
+They can also make diet recommendations because certain foods can aid in healing.

-We also help patients with a planned breast surgery prepare for it with diet and exercise tips so they feel well before surgery, which will aid in their healing after surgery.
+We also help patients before breast surgery prepare for it with diet and exercise tips so they feel well before surgery, which will aid in their healing after surgery.

 At Nuvance Health, registered dietitians who specialize in oncology nutrition are available for our patients from diagnosis through survivorship.
 Patients can connect with us any time before, during or after treatment.

-What can a breast cancer patient expect when they see a dietitian before treatment?
+What to expect when you see a dietitian before breast cancer treatment.

-We usually do not recommend drastic changes to a patient’s diet and exercise routines before breast cancer treatment — our patients already have a lot to deal with mentally, physically and schedule-wise with medical appointments.
+We usually do not recommend drastic changes to someone’s diet and exercise routines before breast cancer treatment — you already have a lot to deal with mentally, physically and schedule wise with medical appointments.

 However, we encourage adopting healthy habits within reason.
 For example, aim to follow a regular eating and sleeping routine to maintain strength.
 Eating nutritious meals a few times a day and getting 7 to 8 hours of sleep each night is a good start.

-What can a breast cancer patient expect when they see a dietitian during treatment?
+What to expect when you see a dietitian during breast cancer treatment.

-We ask our patients to let us know if they are having bowel movements regularly.
-We may recommend more fiber in their diet if they have uncomfortable treatment-related constipation.
+We will also ask you to let us know if you are having bowel movements regularly.
+We may recommend more fiber in your diet if you have uncomfortable treatment-related constipation.

-Are there foods that may help me heal from breast cancer treatment?
+What foods can help you heal during breast cancer treatment?

 Highly processed foods can contribute to inflammation.
 Prolonged inflammation can make it harder for your body to heal itself.
 Examples of highly processed foods are packaged candy, chips, foods with ingredients you do not understand and sweetened drinks like juice and soda.

 A dietitian can work with you to determine the source of your fatigue.
 Treatment-related anemia (low iron) may cause fatigue.
-We would recommend eating iron-rich foods such as lean red meat (if the patient eats meat), legumes (beans) and spinach.
+We would recommend eating iron-rich foods such as lean red meat (if you eat meat), legumes (beans) and spinach.

 Although it may seem counterintuitive, staying active can help fight fatigue.
 Exercise increases oxygen levels in the blood and boosts endorphins in the brain, which can make you feel more energized.

-Therefore, whole soy foods are okay for patients with breast cancer.
+Therefore, in moderation, whole soy foods are okay for people with breast cancer.
 In fact, whole soy foods have many health benefits, including that they are a good source of fiber and protein and naturally cholesterol-free and low in saturated fat.
-Examples of whole soy foods are edamame, soybeans, tofu or unsweetened soy milk.
-We do recommendation avoiding highly processed soy or supplemental forms of soy like soy protein.
+Examples of whole soy foods are edamame, soybeans, tofu or unsweetened soymilk.
+Just avoid highly processed soy or supplemental forms of soy like soy protein.